alianum978-sketch/airplane-management-system/README.md

-# SkyManager — Airplane Management System
+# AirManager — Airplane Management System

 A responsive, front-end Airplane Management System built with **HTML5, CSS3, Bootstrap 5** and vanilla **JavaScript**.
 It gives an airline operations team a single control-room view: a dashboard, ticket management with full CRUD, and live departures / arrivals boards.